VIAME/VIAME/README.md

 Pre-Built Binaries
 ------------------

-For a full installation guide see the quick-start slide deck above, but in summary, first install Anaconda3.
-Exactly version 5.2.0 is required, not a higher or lower version (at build time, VIAME can be built against any version of Anaconda or Python, though the installers are locked into a specific version).
-Secondly, extract the binaries and place them in a directory of your choosing, for example C:\Program Files\VIAME on Windows or /opt/noaa/viame on Linux.
-Next, if Anaconda was installed to a non-default location, set the PYTHON_INSTALL_DIR at the top of the setup_viame.sh (Linux) or setup_viame.bat (Windows) script in the root install folder to point to the location of your installed Anaconda distribution.
-Lastly, run through some of the examples to validate the installation.
+For a full installation guide see the quick-start slide deck above, but in summary, extract the binaries and place them in a directory of your choosing, for example C:\Program Files\VIAME on Windows or /opt/noaa/viame on Linux.
+Next, run through some of the examples to validate the installation.
+It is no longer necessary to install any dependencies of VIAME, they are all packaged inside of it.
+The binaries are quite large (in terms of disk space) due to the inclusion of model default model files and programs, but if just building your desired features from source they can be relatively small.

 **Installation Requirements:** <br>
 RHEL/CentOS 7 64-Bit, Ubuntu 16.04 64-Bit, Windows 7, 8, or 10 64-Bit <br>